Precision measurements for the Higgsploding Standard Model: The propagator and Higgsplosion basics

 In practice, all perturbative calculations in a theory, independently of whether or not it is in the Higgsplosion regime, are carried out in Euclidean space.
-In the absence of Higgsplosion, the use of the Euclidean signature $p^2=\,p_0^2 \,+\,\vec{p}^{\,2}$ facilitates the UV regularisation of divergent integrals over loop momenta.\footnote{Dimensional regularisation, cut-off regularisation and even Pauli-Villars regularisation all are defined and normally carried out in the Euclidean signature. } The analytic continuation of the momentum variable is achieved with the standard Wick rotation, $p^0_{E}= i p_0$ with $\vec{p}_E=\vec{p}$, so that the propagator \eqref{eq:propH} becomes,
+In this paper, we rely on the conjecture that it is valid to analytically continue Higgsplosion into the Euclidean domain.
+In the absence of Higgsplosion, the use of the Euclidean signature $p^2=\,p_0^2 \,+\,\vec{p}^{\,2}$ facilitates the UV regularisation of divergent integrals over loop momenta.\footnote{Dimensional regularisation, cut-off regularisation and even Pauli-Villars regularisation all are defined and normally carried out in the Euclidean signature.}.
+The analytic continuation of the momentum variable is achieved with the standard Wick rotation, $p^0_{E}= i p_0$ with $\vec{p}_E=\vec{p}$, so that the propagator \eqref{eq:propH} becomes,

 In the coordinate representation, using the imaginary time,

 the Dyson propagator reads,

 When the theory enters the Higgsplosion regime \cite{Khoze:2017tjt}, the self-energy undergoes a sharp exponential growth.
 This behaviour,